benwiggy/nepomuk/README.md

 # Nepomuk font family

-This font family is inspired by the 'punch' text commonly found in music plate engraving in the 20th-century.
+This font family is inspired by the type commonly found in music plate engraving in the 20th-century.

 Based on characters designed by Florian Kretlow, the family has been expanded with Bold and Bold Italic weights.
 Kerning and tracking has been improved, and a greater range of characters added.
 This includes diacritics and non-Roman characters (for all your Czech and Icelandic composers), punctuation including non-breaking hyphens, and Unicode musical accidentals.